marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

   <img alt="TODO" src="/blog/draft-aroa/style/necktie3.jpg">
 </div>

 I don't think she was fully aware of her coolness.
-Another testament were her artistic skills, particularly as she got started with 3D paintings.
+Another testament were her artistic skills, especially as she got started with 3D paintings.
 In this gift to me, she cut off pictures from a magazine and glued more things on top:

 <!-- ![Painting she did for me](/blog/draft-aroa/art/office.jpg) -->
 {% render "viz3d.liquid"